YDKDevelop/AlienGame/README.md

  "quit": terminate the program
  ```

+ # Sample Output
+Feel free to look at [SampleOutput.txt](SampleOutput.txt) for a full example

 # License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details